 Evolv Defy – Classic Beginner Pick

 Similar to the Skyhawk and Nighthawk above with a flat profile and comfy fit with similar rubber.
 For a long time, the Defy was one of the top picks for a beginner’s first shoe.
 Cheap, comfortable, and decent performance from a good brand.
 This comes with a synthetic upper and two opposed straps for easy foot relief.
+A definite contender for the absolute best beginners climbing shoes based on overall performance and value.

 Price: $88.95 at Backcountry – $88.95 at Moosejaw – $88.95 at Mountain Gear – From £30 at Amazon – £66 at Epic TV